cepylka/vulcan-flares/README.md

 - Shang-Min (Shami) Tsai

-Photochemical kinetics for exoplanetary atmospheres, a fast and easy-to-use python code.
+Photochemical kinetics for exoplanetary atmospheres, a fast and easy-to-use Python code.
 VULCAN is implemented with the equilibrium chemistry code [FastChem](https://github.com/exoclime/FastChem) created by Daniel Kitzmann, Joachim Stock, to initialise a state in chemical equilibrium.

 The theory papers of VULCAN can be found here: [Tsai et al. 2021](https://arxiv.org/abs/2108.01790) (with photochemistry) and [Tsai et al. 2017](https://arxiv.org/abs/1607.00409) (without photochemistry).